bgoonz/Binary-Search/README.md

 ## Important Note on Sorting

-Before we move on, really internalize the fact that `binarySearch` will **only work if the data has been sorted**.
+# `binarySearch` will **only work if the data has been sorted**.

 Given the dictionary example above, you can see how quickly things would go off the rails if the "s" section containing "stupendous" were placed *before* the "m" section.
 If this were the case, our `binarySearch` method would never be able to find our target word, because we would only ever search the section "m" through "z".
 Today, know that all arrays in your test cases have already been sorted.
-You'll be learning all *sorts* of methods for sorting arrays later in this module, so get excited!

 ## Project Details

-Today, you will be asked to implement `binarySearch` in five different ways.
+Implement `binarySearch` in five different ways.
 Like all things in programming, there are multiple ways of doing the same thing, and today's project is about implementing the code, and analyzing the costs/benefits of each implementation.